 Yes - but only some plans in certain areas.

-Medicare Advantage plans change plan coverage each year, and depending on the estimated cost for each Medicare Advantage plan member, some $0 premium Medicare Advantage plans are able to rebate all or a portion of your Medicare Part B premium ($148.50 in 2021
+Medicare Advantage plans change plan coverage each year, and depending on the estimated cost allocated for each Medicare Advantage plan member, some $0 premium Medicare Advantage plans are able to rebate all or a portion of your Medicare Part B premium (up to $148.50 in 2022

 ) back to you as part of your monthly Social Security check.

 Our Medicare Advantage Plan Finder (https://MA-Finder.com/33066

 ) shows all Medicare Advantage plans across the country and if you click on the plan name